betaflight/betaflight/docs/Telemetry.md

 found at
 https://github.com/stronnag/mwptools/blob/master/docs/ltm-definition.txt

+## MAVLink telemetry

+MAVLink is a very lightweight, header-only message marshalling library for micro air vehicles.
+Cleanflight supports MAVLink for compatibility with ground stations, OSDs and antenna trackers built for PX4, PIXHAWK, APM and Parrot AR.Drone platforms.

+MAVLink implementation in Cleanflight is transmit-only and usable on low baud rates and can be used over soft serial.

 ## SmartPort (S.Port)

 Smartport is a telemetry system used by newer FrSky transmitters and receivers such as the Taranis/XJR and X8R, X6R and X4R(SB).